 The producers, writers and directors of these films fail because, typically, they throw memory into one big bucket (<- metaphor).
 They don’t seem to understand that memory is comprised of at least three sections that handle different assignments: short term, sensory and long-term memory.
 There’s no such thing as amnesia as it’s portrayed in film.
 You know what amnesia means in the real world?
 You’re a vegetable.
 Not only do you not remember who you are, sometimes, you don’t even remember how to breathe.

+The three different parts of your memory all work together.
 Say, for example, you see a television commercial for a plumber and you want to remember the phone number you just heard.
 Short-term memory stores the numbers so that, when you get to the phone, you can plug in the digits and maybe remember the name of the plumber you were calling (if you’re lucky), sensory memory tells you what your phone looks like when you find it, while long-term memory will tell you why it is that you even need a plumber in the first place.
 They all work in solidarity, seamlessly, so that you can call Bob’s Plumbing to get your toilet snaked.

 For the first few weeks after I was hit on the head, I could have a conversation with someone, and not even five minutes later, I would not only fail to remember what we talked about, I might not even remember that we had talked.
 I built an elaborate, coping system out of notebooks and post-it notes (before smart phones), which was far more effective and less permanent that tattooing myself like the movie Memento.
 I’d be pissed if I had all sorts of chicken scratch, like “pay the electric bill”, tattooed on me today.

 The biggest sin that those film people make is not acknowledging that, unlike toilets, the brain can repair itself.
 New connections are made and new neural pathways are built to those old, dusty memories all the time.
 Some memories will, regrettably, be lost forever and never be recalled again, but a lot of them might be.
-Depending on the extent of the damage and provided that you’re not a vegetative amnesia patient, given enough time, the brain can become almost fully functional again.
+Depending on the extent of the brain damage and provided that you’re not a vegetative amnesia patient, given enough time, the brain can become almost fully functional again.
 Mine did.
 The difference is truly amazing when you compare my brain today with my brain when I was first clobbered on the noggin.
 Thankfully, it’s like I’m an entirely different person.

 That is not to say that my brain functions 100% normally.
 Shiny things sidetrack it easily.
 My brain is like an excited puppy, waggling its tail indiscriminately on its axis without any discernible rhyme nor reason. (<- simile).
 For instance, the way this post started out talking about language end ended up ruminating on memory.